“There must be those among whom we can sit and weep and still be counted as warriors.”–Adrienne Rich

-The Climate Grief Group of NWI is for those living with an awareness of loss due to climate change and the collapse of our environmental and social systems to create a safe space to share and witness our complex feelings—feelings like grief, despair, fear, and guilt—which are increasingly common in these times, but which are often unwelcome in mainstream activist spaces.
+Climate Grief Groups are for those living with an awareness of loss due to climate change and the collapse of our environmental and social systems to create a safe space to share and witness our complex feelings—feelings like grief, despair, fear, and guilt—which are increasingly common in these times, but which are often unwelcome in mainstream activist spaces.

-Do you feel heartache, anxious, overwhelmed, or paralyzed by the climate crisis?
-Do you sometimes feel burnt out or worn thin?
-Do you feel pressure to stay positive or to stay active?
-Do you feel guilt about not having done enough?
-Do you need a space to process your feelings without judgment or a rush to answers or action? … Then this group is for you.
+People often feel heartache, anxious, overwhelmed, or paralyzed by the climate crisis.
+They may sometimes feel burnt out or worn thin.
+They may feel pressure to stay positive or to stay active.
+They may feel guilt about not having done enough.
+These people may need a space to process their feelings without judgment or a rush to answers or action.

-This is not the group for you if want to tell anyone else what they need to think or do.
-This is not the group for you if want someone else to tell you what to think or do.
+This is not a group for those who want to tell others what they need to think or do.
+This is not a group for those who want someone else to tell them what to think or do.

 - What interests you about the group?